amake/flutter.el/README.md

 - `flutter-test-current-file` - run all tests inside the current file.
 - `flutter-test-at-point` - run single test or group of tests at point.

+Easily activate keybindings for these with the `flutter-test-mode` minor mode.

 # Installation

 You can install from [MELPA](https://melpa.org/#/flutter) with `package.el`: